JuergenWiemers/fframeappend/README.md

 ## Recent Updates

+* **version v1.1.2 7jan2025**:
+   - Bugfixes:
+     - Previously, `strX' variables were not always correctly promoted to `strY' variables for X < Y. This could lead to an appended string variable being truncated.
+This has been fixed.
+(Thanks to Roger Newson for reporting the issue.)

 * **version v1.1.1 4aug2023**:
     - Bugfixes:
       - After 1.1.0, abbreviating variables in varlist didn't work anymore.
 This has been fixed.